 There is little to no pain associated with microblading, especially if the brow area is numbed with lidocaine.
 Most patients describe the feeling of microblading to be similar to plucking.

 Healing can take 7-10 days.
 The pigment will appear very dark immediately after the procedure.
 There will be mild to moderate flaking, redness, and itching starting around day 4.
 Once healed, the color will have faded about 40-50% looking patchy and uneven.
-You will return in 6-8 weeks for your perfecting touch-up.
+You will return in 4-6 weeks for your perfecting touch-up (included in your first treatment).
 This is crucial and necessary to obtain the best result possible.
+Avoid Botox® treatments for 4-6 weeks until touch-up is healed.